 As the children are playing with the gardening tools, you may have some children that may want to move the soil to another area of the playground.
 Adding toy dump trucks will be great way for the children to role play as construction workers.

 To assure a fun and safe outdoor experience you must develop a set of safety rules for the children and review them before going outdoors.
-Here is an example of playground safety rules:
+Here is short list of playground safety rules:

-- We go down the slide on our bottom
+- Go down the slide on our bottom

 - The sand stays in the sandbox